Kathleen O. DeMutis, DNP, ANP-BC

 - BSN, University of Delaware, 1992

-As a student in Villanova University’s DNP program, Ms. DeMutis is pursuing research on how to safely prescribe opioids.
-The overuse and misuse of these analgesics, and the so-called opioid epidemic that has received widespread public attention, prompted Ms. DeMutis to study the issue.
-As part of her research, Ms. DeMutis will create an educational presentation for nurse practitioners to reinforce how to safely prescribe opioid medication to appropriate patients.
+As a student in Villanova University’s DNP program, Dr. DeMutis pursued research on how to safely prescribe opioids.
+The overuse and misuse of these analgesics, and the so-called opioid epidemic that has received widespread public attention, prompted Dr. DeMutis to study the issue.
+As part of her research, Dr. DeMutis created an educational presentation for nurse practitioners to reinforce how to safely prescribe opioid medication to appropriate patients.

 Opportunities to Learn and Collaborate at Penn Nursing

 The dual role of teacher and preceptor is important to Dr. DeMutis.
 In the classroom, she lectures to nurse practitioner students through a series of primary care courses (NURS647, 648, 649, 661 and 663) designed to teach them how to take care of patients in different age groups.
 Students study how to evaluate and manage primary care problems in adolescents, young adults, middle-age adults, and older patients, reviewing everything from acute health issues like colds and pneumonia to chronic health concerns like cardiac and kidney diseases.
 In clinical settings, Dr. DeMutis helps students learn first-hand how to evaluate and treat patients with these problems.

 Dr. DeMutis constantly evaluates her courses and content to provide information that is useful for graduate students in the classroom and relevant in clinical settings.
 Her overarching goal is to graduate nurse practitioners in the adult-gerontology program who can provide outstanding care in clinical settings.
 In addition to teaching nurse practitioner students, Dr. DeMutis also advises undergraduate students who are interested in the nurse practitioner program and helps recruit students into the program.